nibbl/shellbot/README.md

 # shellbot

-Simple Telegram bot written on bash that execute commands in shell.
+Simple Telegram bot on bash that execute commands in shell remotely.
 You can send commands to your server without SSH access, or open SSH port, or passthrough ssh-tunnel, or something like this.
 Support many master ID's, so you can provide access for others.